LezWatch/lwtv-plugin/readme.md

 * Alexa Skills: `alexa-skills.php` - Builds the basic Alexa API
 * Alexa Skills - `/alexa/`
+    - Common: `_common.php` - Code used by multiple Alexa skills
-    - Validation: `/alexa-validate.php` - Validates the requests as coming from Amazon
+    - Validation: `_validate.php` - Validates the requests as coming from Amazon
-    - Bury Your Queers: `/byq.php` - Old BYQ code
+    - Bury Your Queers: `byq.php` - Old BYQ code
-    - Flash Briefing: `/flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
+    - Flash Briefing: `flash-brief.php` - Since the flash brief has trouble with media in post content, we've made our own special version.
-    - Newest: `/newest.php` - Generate the newest shows or characters (or deaths)
+    - Newest: `newest.php` - Generate the newest shows or characters (or deaths)
-    - Shows: `/shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
+    - Shows: `shows.php` - Skills for interactions with shows (similar shows, recommended shows, etc.)
-    - This Year: `/this-year.php` - Gives you an idea how this year is going...
+    - This Year: `this-year.php` - Gives you an idea how this year is going...
-    - What's On: `/whats-on.php` - Generates what's on TV stuff.
+    - What's On: `whats-on.php` - Generates what's on TV stuff.
-    - Who Are You: `/who-are-you.php` - Runs all code that discusses actors, characters, and shows.
+    - Who Are You: `who-are-you.php` - Runs all code that discusses actors, characters, and shows.
+* Templates - `/templates/`
+    - Export JSON: `export-json.php` - uses var query data to determine what to show.
-* LezWatch.TV Plugin (formerly Bury Your Queers) - `/bury-your-queers.php`
+* LezWatch.TV Plugin (formerly Bury Your Queers) - `bury-your-queers.php`
     - Last Death - "It has been X days since the last WLW Death"
     - On This Day - "On this day, X died"
     - When Died - "X died on date Y"
-* Export - `/export-json.php`
+* Export - `export-json.php`
     - Customized export.
 Currently used for WikiData.
-* IMDb - `/imdb.php`
+* IMDb - `imdb.php`
     - API to communicate with IMDb and generate information (used by Alexa)
-* Of The Day - `/of-the-day.php`
+* Of The Day - `of-the-day.php`
     - The code that runs the X Of the Day API service.
 Every 24 hours, a new character and show of the day are spawned
-* Shows - `shows.php`
+* Shows - `shows-like-this.php`
     - Similar shows.
-* Slack - `/slack.php`
+* Slack - `slack.php`
     - Beginning of code to report newly dead characters to Slack (very buggy, currently disabled)
-* Statistics - `/stats.php`
+* Statistics - `stats.php`
     - JSON API version of the stats (mostly)
-* What Happened - `/what-happened.php`
+* What Happened - `what-happened.php`
     - Outputs data based on what happened in a given year.
-* What's On - `/whats-on.php`
+* What's On - `whats-on.php`
     - What's on TV tonight (or tomorrow).

 ### Statistics